redPanda-project/redPandaj1.0/README.md

 redPandaj
 =========

-redPanda - secure peer to peer chat
+redPanda - secure peer-to-peer chat

-Welcome to redPanda.
-We aim to develop a secure peer to peer chat with the same comfort as comparable messengers like whatsapp, facebook messenger and co. but give a decentral, secure infrastructure to deliver messages.
+Welcome to redPanda, the secure peer-to-peer chat.
+Our aim is to develop a messenger with the same comfort as commercial centralized messengers (cf. WhatsApp, Facebook Messenger, etc) but with a secure decentralized infrastructure.

 Status
 =========
-There is currently a version for android and a desktop client for windows and linux base on java.
-We are focusing just on the backend, speak the cummunication between the nodes and the delivery of messages.
-The android version is working at the moment and is nearly stable.
-So chatting should work.
+There is currently a version for android and a desktop client for windows and linux based on java.
+The android version is functional at the moment and close to stable - so chatting should work.

-We are currently going von closed alpha to public alpha state and are looking for some people who are interessted in this project and want to set up a solid network for the peer to peer comunication.
+At the moment we are just focusing on the back-end, i.e. the cummunication between the nodes and the delivery of messages.
+Right now we are going from closed alpha to public alpha state, meaning we are looking for people who are interessted in this project and want to set up a solid network for the peer-to-peer comunication.

-Currently the system is not scaleable.
-So at like 200 user the peers will need much traffic and at 2000 users the supernodes are not able to serve any messages at all.
+As of now the system is not scaleable.
+So, at 200 user the peers will generate a lot of traffic and at 2000 users the supernodes will not be able to serve any messages at all.

 The System